bespoke-silicon-group/hb_starlite/README.md

 If you like watching screencasts, try [this PyTorch image classifier tutorial][pytorch-video].
 But please be sure to follow the "60-minute blitz" tutorial too to make sure you don't miss anyting.

 Also, explore [the full set of PyTorch tutorials](https://pytorch.org/tutorials/).
 During development, you may find examples there that are close to the domain you're working in.

+When following these tutorials, remember to invoke Python by typing `python3`, not just `python`.

 [pytorch-video]: https://youtu.be/XriwHXfLi6M